Couples Counseling / Marriage Therapy

 Research shows time and time again that people cannot do the kind of reflective, mindful, and empathic work needed to heal relationship wounds without feeling safe.

-Through sophisticated verbal and non-verbal interventions, we are skilled at creating a secure, contained, and supportive environment that engenders the kind of curiosity and empathy necessary to make real strides in couples counseling.
+Through sophisticated verbal and non-verbal interventions, our therapists in Philadelphia are skilled at creating a secure, contained, and supportive environment that engenders the kind of curiosity and empathy necessary to make real strides in couples counseling.

 We put an end to your “Groundhog’s Day” fighting ritual.

 Every couple has their sticking points – those fights that seem to happen again and again.
 Fights about issues such as money, housework, childcare, and sex often represent deeper themes.
 People have an uncanny way of unconsciously seeking out partners that allow them the opportunity to work through unresolved childhood issues.
 No, we’re not saying that you seek out another ‘daddy’ or ‘mommy’ in your partner – you might, but it’s often more complex than that.
 We do find, however, that it is useful to differentiate in couples counseling between real and transferential, seen and unseen, surface and deeper, conscious and unconscious.
 Let us work with you to put an end to your endless argument cycle.